 g.
 Timetable and direct the Inclusion Team including planning which intervention groups are needed.
 All of this is continually reviewed to make sure support is distributed to effectively meet the needs of as many children as possible, prioritising those with the greatest need.

 h.
-Liaising with other SENCos in the area and feeding back to the local authority in her capacity as one of the Group Action Leaders SENCos for the Hall Green cluster.
+Liaising with other SENCos in the area and feeding back to the local authority in termly planning meetings

-The Inclusion Leader, Mrs Read-Law, can be contacted via the school office on 0121 464 3082 or by emailing email@example.com
+The Inclusion Leader, Miss Turner, can be contacted via the school office on 0121 464 3082 or by emailing firstname.lastname@example.org

 A SEND Review is held every term to which parents / carers are invited.
+These will usually take place on the same days as Parents' Evenings.
 Time is spent with the child before the review to gain their views so that the pupil's voice can be represented at the meeting.
 The well-being of the child, their needs and their progress is discussed.
 An important part of the review is that the views of the child, parent and teacher are shared and used to inform the next steps for the child.

 Most SEND Review meetings will be between the class teacher and parent/carer.
 For some pupils with a higher level of SEND need (e.g. if multiple outside agencies are involved) the SEND Review will take place in the Infant School meeting house with the Inclusion Leader (SENCo) and sometimes outside agencies attending as well as the class teacher (e.g. Hearing Support Team, Educational Psychologist).
 The invitation to one of these review meetings would explain who else will attend.

-Prior to the review, class teachers ensure they have the relevant information necessary to give an accurate picture of the child’s progress (e.g. progress made on the Language & Literacy Toolkit, independent writing, number of words & phonemes known).
-Between termly reviews, parents / carers can book a meeting with the Inclusion Leader (SENCO), to discuss concerns or pass on information from health appointments, by contacting the school office.
-If a child has an Education, Health & Care plan (EHC), statement of ‘special educational need’ or a ‘provision plan’ one of the termly meetings will be an ‘annual review’.
-At this meeting short term and long term outcomes for the child are reviewed and then a plan for the following year is created.
+Prior to the review, class teachers ensure they have the relevant information necessary to give an accurate picture of the child’s progress (e.g. progress made on the Language & Literacy Toolkit, independent writing, number of words & phonemes known, etc.).
+Between termly reviews, parents / carers can book a meeting with the Inclusion Leader (SENCo), to discuss concerns or pass on information from health appointments, by contacting the school office.
+If a child has an Education, Health & Care plan (EHCP) or a ‘provision plan’ one of the termly meetings will be an ‘annual review’.
+At this meeting, short term and long term outcomes for the child are reviewed and then a plan for the following year is created.
 Outside agencies will attend an annual review if possible and parents / carers will be notified of this when an invite to the meeting is sent out.